robwilkerson/site24x7-cli/README.md

 If you're interested in contributing to the improvement, you'll need the tools to do so.

-1. [Go v1.16](https://golang.org) - other versions may work, but I've only tested on v1.16
+1. [Go v1.17.5](https://golang.org) - other versions may work, but I've only tested on this one

     There are other ways, of course, but for maximum flexibility, I installed Go using [asdf](https://asdf-vm.com).
 See the installation instructions below.